thomasjvu/sudden-death/README.md

 ## How to Play
 This is a local co-op game meant to be played with a friend using the same keyboard.
-The premise is symbol, make the first strike to defeat your enemy!
+The premise is simple, make the first strike to defeat your enemy!

 ### Player 1 Controls
 - Move Left: `a`